nitinkc/nitinkc.github.io/_posts/microservices/2023-10-24-essential-kafka.md

   keep track of which messages they have processed, which is useful for both event processing and message handling.

-In an **event-driven system**, Kafka's role is to broadcast events to multiple consumers, often with the assumption that consumers might process these events independently.
+In an **event-driven system**, Kafka's role is **to broadcast events to multiple consumers**, often with the assumption that consumers might process these events independently.

 In a **messaging system**, Kafka serves more as a traditional queue where